icinganalysis/icinganalysis.github.io/content/conclusions of the ice protection thread.md

 ## Conclusions

-While the knowledge from the NACA-era that is encapsulated in design guides is useful for determining "adequate" ice protection, optimal systems for new aircraft configurations and new technologies may still require research and development.
+While the NACA-era knowledge that is encapsulated in design guides is useful for determining "adequate" ice protection, optimal systems for new aircraft configurations and new technologies may still require research and development.